Soccer-Sporting Gijon part with coach after four straight defeats

-BARCELONA, Jan 17 (Reuters) - Sporting Gijon parted company with coach Abelardo Fernandez by mutual consent on Tuesday following a downward spiral of results that has left them in the relegation zone.
+BARCELONA, Jan 17 (Reuters) - Sporting Gijon parted company with coach Abelardo Fernandez on Tuesday following a downward spiral of results that has left them in the relegation zone, with former Levante boss Joan Francesc Ferrer Sicilia "Rubi" set to take his place.

 "After a meeting between the club's board of directors today Real Sporting have decided, by mutual agreement with Abelardo Fernandez, that he will leave his role as coach of the first team," the club said in a statement.